The graveyard of abandoned growth projects

 Why does autonomy matter in personal development?

 Autonomy means feeling that actions are volitional and that one is the author of one’s choices.
 Personal development efforts fail when autonomy is removed through rigid structures.
-In healthcare settings, for example, SDT research shows that patients given autonomy in treatment decisions demonstrate significantly better medication adherence than those following rigid protocols – a finding that generalizes well to self-directed growth.
+In healthcare settings, SDT research shows that patients given autonomy in treatment decisions demonstrate significantly better medication adherence than those following rigid protocols [6] – a finding that generalizes well to self-directed growth.
 Supporting autonomy means choosing goals, methods, and timelines, even when someone else introduced the idea.

 What is the difference between autonomous and controlled motivation?